-For more than twenty years, there has been a congregation called St. Andrew in the holy, catholic church.
+For more than twenty years, there has been a congregation called St. Andrew in the holy, universal church.
 We have been on a journey, understanding that God created us to be his.
 We are a large community and we have all the blessings and challenges that come with size, but we must never lose sight of the fact that we are not merely an organization.
 Rather, we, as the body of Christ, are the very presence of Christ.

 We are a growing and dynamic community of faith, marked by a welcoming warmth that we cherish and nurture and by a commitment to communal worship, in its many forms.
-This has been made possible by a committed and generous congregation that has always understood there is joy in giving.
-The larger church and our small part of it is the place of hope and joy we all seek, because we know whom we are to worship.
+The larger church and our small part of it is the place of hope and joy we all seek, because we know whom we are to worship... and with whom.